Tips for writing great dialog

 Making dialog sound too formal.

-Pay more attention to how people talk, either in person on TV.
-Maybe you have something written like this:
+Try to pay more attention to how people talk, either in person or on TV.

 “I think we need to discuss our son raiding the kitchen late last night,” George said.